 After hydrostatic test pressure has been applied for at least 10 minutes, examine piping, joints, and connections for leakage.
 Eliminate leaks by tightening, repairing, or replacing components, and repeat hydrostatic test until there are no leaks.

 Prepare written report of testing.

 END OF SECTION

-USPS Mail Processing Facility Specification issued: 10/1/2020
+USPS MPF Specification Last Revised: 10/1/2022

-Last revised: 6/25/13